vdclab/vdclab-wiki/KBase.md

 - Very useful for models, genome annoation and RNAseq analysis.

 ## Ease of use
-- Training to get started is needed.
+- Training to get started is needed but is available through hel and documentation and through regular web-based workshops.

 ## Citation